aqlaboratory/openfold-3/docs/source/Inference.md

 ## 1. Inference features

 OpenFold3 replicates the full set of input features described in the *AlphaFold 3* publication.
-All of these features are **fully implemented and supported in training mode**.
+All of these features are **fully implemented and supported in training and inference**.
 We are actively working on integrating these functionalities into the inference pipeline.

 Below is the current status of inference feature support by molecule type: